danblundell/danblundell.github.io/_posts/2020-07-27-chatbots-as-code-with-amazon-lex-and-cloudformation.md

 youtubeId: RdRnJPIbYmc
 ---

 <p class="lede" markdown="1">Creating a bot as a one-off is [pretty well documented][lex-tutorial] but replicating that bot consistently and safely to create multiple environments is a little bit more tricky.
-How do you safely ad consistently create, update and throw away bots in a similar way that we can with virtual servers, databases and other infrastructure services?</p>
+How do you safely and consistently create, update and throw away bots in a similar way that we can with virtual servers, databases and other infrastructure services?</p>

+{% include youtubePlayer.html id=page.youtubeId %}

 Developing bots of one type or other is something we’ve been asked to work on more and more.
 More recently we've created a bot that answers phone calls and redirects them like a switchboard operator depending on which service you ask for.
 Another is a bot that will run automated surveys at the end of a transaction or phone call and capture customer feedback.